 8) Tending to the Details- There are a lot of things that REALTORS take care of behind the scenes.
 They are making sure that all contingencies in the contract are met.
 Examples of some of these details are checking in with buyer's lender, ordering and reviewing the title work, and ensuring surveys or other required inspections are completed (well and septic, sidewalk inspection, etc).

 8) Closing- Closing usually takes an hour and lots of papers are signed.
 Keys are handed over at this time, or may be at a later date depending on what was negotiated.
 Congrats!
-You just sold your house!
+You just bought a home!